Smallness of fundamental groups for arithmetic schemes: Fundamental groups with modulus

-\begin{lemma} The category of coverings of $X$ with modulus $\m$ together with the fiber functor $F$ is a Galois category.
-The associated fundamental group is isomorphic to $\fgXm$. \end{lemma} \begin{proof} Let $Y_1, Y_2 \to X$ be coverings with modulus $\m$, and $C$ a curve on $X$.
-The covering $\tC \times_X (Y_1 \times_X Y_2) \to \tC$ has modulus $\m_C$ by Lemma 2.2 of \cite{Hiranouchi}.
-Thus, the category of coverings of $X$ with modulus $\m$ closed under fiber products.
-Let $Y_1\to Y_2$ and $Y_2 \to X$ be two finite \'etale morphisms such that the composite $Y_1 \to X$ is a covering with modulus $\m$.
-Then the cover $Y_2\to X$ has modulus $\m$ by Lemmas 2.2 and 2.4 of \opcit\ The last assertion follows from the definition of a covering with modulus $\m$. \end{proof}
+\begin{lemma} The category of coverings over $X$ with ramification bounded by a modulus $\m$ together with the fiber functor $F_x$ is a Galois category. \end{lemma} \begin{proof} We have to check the conditions (G1) - (G6) of \cite{SGA1}, Expos\'e V, Section 4.\ Let $Y_1, Y_2 \to X$ be coverings of ramification bounded by $\m$, and $C$ a curve on $X$.
+The covering $\tC \times_X (Y_1 \times_X Y_2) \to \tC$ is of ramification bounded by $\m_C$ (\cite{Hiranouchi}, Lem.\ 2.2).
+Thus, the category of these coverings over $X$ is closed under fiber products.
+Let $Y_1\to Y_2$ and $Y_2 \to X$ be two finite \'etale morphisms such that the composite $Y_1 \to X$ is a covering of ramification bounded by $\m$.
+Then the cover $Y_2\to X$ is of ramification bounded by $\m$ (\opcit, Lem.\ 2.2 and Lem.\ 2.4).
+As in the proof of Theorem 2.4.2 in \cite{208}, the above arguments imply (G1) and (G2), namely, the existence of fiber products and quotients respectively in the category.
+The assertions (G3) - (G6) can be deduced by the straight forward manner. \end{proof}